 Take stock of your current goals and assess whether they are SMART goals

-Ken’s 3 Quick Tips on Effective Time Management
+Ken’s 3 Quick Tips On Effective Time Management

 We have 24 hours each day (168 hours per week), with an ideal work day of 8 hours per day for five days.
 How often do you wish you had more hours in a day?!
 Do you know how to get the most out of every minute of your work day?
 Effective planning and time management is the backbone of productivity for you and your business.
 Have you investigated where you are losing time?
 Do a time audit by tracking time to identify time thieves.